a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 # Deploying a VM with Vagrant
 At this point, I'm sure you're quite done reading _about_ Vagrant and are ready to try actually _using_ it.
 Well, let's get started!
 Because I'm a Windows guy first, we are going to spin up a Windows Server 2012 R2 machine.

 >Note: The image we are using has been minimized; all optional features have been removed and will be installed via [features on demand]().
-While this speeds up the initial download and works well for most things, there are some server roles that won't install this way, and server roles you consistently use will have to be downloaded every time you enstantiate a new VM.
+While this speeds up the initial download and works well for most things, there are some server roles that won't install this way, and server roles you consistently use will have to be downloaded every time you instantiate a new VM.
 Because of this, when you start your own project, it may make sense to create your own image that's customized to your needs with the roles you require baked in.

 ## Prerequisites
 To follow along, you'll need the following: